turingschool/mod-0-project-fe/section1/README.md

 ## Part A Asking Questions

-If you've made it into Section 2 of the pre-work, we hope that you've heard us say loud and clear, that asking questions is a good and important thing to do!
+If you've made it into Section 2 of the project, we hope that you've heard us say loud and clear, that asking questions is a good and important thing to do!
 That doesn't mean it's easy, though.
 Some of us have educational experiences that tell us otherwise, some of us have had bad experiences when being vulnerable and asking questions, and sometimes it's just hard to determine which words to use to formulate the question itself!

 Read the three blog posts that follow:
 * [It's okay to ask questions](https://dev.to/mporam/its-okay-to-ask-questions-43hf)